DIPlib/diplib/src/documentation/image.md

 be written to to change the image.
 The second line first uses `[]` to create a scalar image, and then extracts a pixel from it.
 The result is a `dip::Image::Pixel` object, not a `dip::Image::Sample`, though the pixel object references a single sample in the input image.
-In practice, these are equally useful, though the second form is less efficient because an intermediate image is generated.
+In practice, these are equally useful, though the first form is slightly more efficient because the intermediate object generated has less overhead.

 See the documentation to `dip::Image::Sample` and `dip::Image::Pixel` for more information on how these objects can be used.
 Note however, that this is not an efficient way of